PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ---

 # CONCUR Reimbursement SOP
 Reimbursement for expenses (typically: conference travel) is one of the most administratively demanding tasks in the lab.
-The goal of this wiki (created by Sophia Linguiti and now maintained by Lia Brodrick) is to make this processess as efficient as possible and reduce headaches.
-Nonetheless, there are many compliance requirements and as such it is strongly reccomended that this instructions are closely adhered to.
-If there are aspects that need clarification please contact Lia Brodrick (cc Ted) so we can keep this wiki up to date.
+The goal of this wiki (now maintained by Lia Brodrick) is to make this processess as efficient as possible and reduce headaches.
+Nonetheless, there are MANY compliance requirements and as such it is *REQUIRED* that this instructions are closely adhered to.

+From the outset, please be preapred that this is a very time-intensive process that each lab member must manage for their own expenses.
+While Lia is here to assist she is not an admin who will do this for you.
+As such, it is necessary to read *all* the documentation below *before* proceeding.
+Note that questions regarding reimbursement (or suggested updates to this documnetation) should be posted to the #concur slack channel to preserve knowledge over time -- not addressed via DMs to Lia or Ted.

 For all lab-related expenses that you wish to have reimbursed via the CONCUR system follow the documentation outlined below.
 If you have a PennKey then you are able to submit reimbursements.
 It is _essential_ that this be done in a timely manner; Penn policy prohibits reimbursements after 6 months.
-Please submit expenses immediately after they are incurred and allow for a lengthy administrative review process.

-Note that questions regarding reimbursement can be posted to the #concur slack channel to preserve knowledge over time.
+Please submit expenses immediately after they are incurred and *expect a lengthy review process*.
+Due to high demands for compliance, reimbursements are often rejected by compliance officers multiple times after they have been approved by Ted.
+As such, requests not submitted immediately after they are incurred risk being unpaid, leaving the lab member with the bill.
+There is no remedy for this if it occurs.

 For allowable expenses and funding for travel, please see the [travel guidelines wiki](https://pennlinc.github.io/docs/LabHome/TravelGuidelines/).